Glamorama: Reception

 Much criticism of the novel noted its length.
 Time's Joel Stein noted "The idea—models so solipsistic that they become terrorists—is a good-enough one for a short story of 15 pages, but it's unsustainable at 482."
 He describes the book's first 185 pages as "inanely repetitive".
 Entertainment Weekly opines "It's like reading Page Six of the New York Post, but for 482 pages."
 One reviewer found the opening scenes "funny enough" although noted that it "gets tired easily".
 Contrarily, the Star Tribune felt "the satiric early half is Ellis in peak form, the thriller-style second half is less successful."
-In fact, the humour in the novel was praised by multiple critics.
+In fact, the humor in the novel was praised by multiple critics.
 The Star Tribune notes Victor's lack of depth, malapropisms, overuse of the word "baby" and the novel's "enchantingly disaffected monotone" of "a been-there-done-that Valleyspeak".
-Hanson felt that the horror elements in the "labyrinthian" thriller section of the novel seemed "recycled from American Psycho."
+Hanson felt that the horror elements in the "labyrinthine" thriller section of the novel seemed "recycled from American Psycho."
 Entertainment Weekly also state their preference for the "first 189 pages".
-Contrarily, the New York Times felt that the book was devoid of fun, where even the blackest satire (e.g. Evelyn Waugh's Loved One) are more humorous.
+Contrarily, the New York Times felt that the book was devoid of fun, where even the blackest satire (e.g. Evelyn Waugh's The Loved One) are more humorous.